aaai-uc/aaai-uc.github.io/2023_schedule.md

 # Thanks

-Thank you to our speakers, faculty and industry panelists!
+Thank you to our speakers, faculty panelists!

 <!--- ## Faculty / Industry Panelists